trinile/hurry-up/README.md

 #### Client-side specifics

 1. Run `npm start` to start the React Native server.
-2. To open the project in Xcode, do `open ios/hurryup.xcodeproj`
+2. To open the project in Xcode:
+..1.`open ios/hurryup.xcodeproj`
+..2.
+Or in the command line `react-native run-ios`
-3. Click 'Build and Run' to open the application in the simulator
-4. To change the simulated location, go to Debug -> Location -> (choose option)
+3. Click 'Build and Run (PLAY BUTTON)' to open the application in the simulator ..* Immediately got to Debug -> Simulate Location -> San Francisco, CA (or choose other locations).
+ ..* App will be unable to retrieve location if no location is simulated.
-5. This application has only been tested on iPhone 5 and 6 models.
+4. This application has only been tested on iPhone 5 and 6 models.
 ..* Visual elements will not display correctly on older models.
+..* Note: Xcode 7.3 required for IOS 9.3.1 and above to test on iphone directly.

 ## API's